This is a tough blog for me to write.

 What the hell?
 Excuse me?
 What violation?
 And how does it help sending a link to a huge list of terms of conditions without any clue as to what it could be?
 At best, this was rude and at worst, well, it makes you sound like a criminal doesn’t it?
 My journalist side was also peaked though – just WHAT was going on here?
 It was time to do some research and ask around, perhaps there was more to this than I was aware of.
 I wrote back to Anthony and politely, but very firmly, asked for clarification on this and then settled down to see what I could dig up.
 I also raised it with the ‘Escalation Team’ but this has thus far been a dead end as over a week later I still haven’t received an acknowledgement, let alone a reply.
 I’m assuming this is not a real team.

-My research shocked me.
+The research I carried out shocked me.
 On Bitrust, Wirex had a score of just 1.92 out of 5.
 Other sites weren’t much better and even the best I could find was ‘Average’ on Trustpilot.
 I read all 786 reviews.
 The words “scam”, “thieves”, “terrible service” and “they stole my money” were rife.
 I was certainly not the only one facing a total shutdown of service and communication.

 Meanwhile I was still chasing clarity on what was going on.
 I still needed to know on what grounds I was being ‘thrown out’ of the Wirex community.
 Could I even open another account?
 What do I do now?
 I chased via another email and contacted the people I had conversed with before via Twitter, but noticed they too were no longer responding.
 It seems once you are barred, you really are completely ignored as other people had found.
 It didn’t seem to matter if it was not even your fault.